scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 However in this case, Intel |R| TBB based approach looks much better than composable OpenMP modes.
 The reason is insufficient parallelism in each separate chunk.
-In fact, exclusive mode of composable OpenMP leads to serial matrix processing, one by one, so significant part of the CPU stays unsed.
+In fact, exclusive mode of composable OpenMP leads to serial matrix processing, one by one, so significant part of the CPU stays unused.
 As a result, execution time in this case becomes even larger than by default.
-The result of counting mode can be further improved on Intel |R| MKL side if parallel regions are adjusted to requess less threads.
+The result of counting mode can be further improved on Intel |R| MKL side if parallel regions are adjusted to request less threads.

 3.3.
 Unbalanced QR Decomposition with Dask
 ------------------------------------------